IAmMoltony/ds-craft/README.md

 To build, press the Build button on the top of the window.
 To run, press the Run button on the top of the window.
 To build and run, press the Build and Run button on the top of the window.
 To rebuild, press the Rebuild button on top of the window.

+If you want to run from Code::Blocks, then you will need to set the emulator in the `codeblocks_run` file.

 Note that Code::Blocks support is only supported on Linux.

 ## Screenshots